 We’ve recently published a series of articles that illustrate just how far gaming projectors have come.
 Now on par with TVs in terms of latency, input lag, resolution, refresh rate, HDR, and many other factors, gaming projectors like the BenQ TK700STi do all of that but on massive screens.
 If you’ve ever wondered what your favorite sports games look like on a 120” screen as opposed to 65” or something like that, a gaming projector is your best and only bet.

-Whether you play any of the FIFA games, MLB The Show, an NBA title and so on, gaming projectors now have the fidelity, speed, and optimized image settings to create an experience in a league of its own.
+Whether you play any of the FIFA games, MLB The Show, an NBA title and so on, gaming projectors now have the fidelity, speed, and optimised image settings to create an experience in a league of its own.
 Furthermore, the large picture format makes them ideal for local co-op and gaming sessions with friends.
 It’s not so easy gathering around a monitor with a lot of people, and even a big screen TV has limits because it sure won’t be 120” big.

-As for optimization, good gaming projectors have bespoke picture and performance modes tailored to different game genres.
+As for optimisation, good gaming projectors have bespoke picture and performance modes tailored to different game genres.
 If we take FIFA 21 as an example, then top of the line gaming projectors make it shine with a sports gaming mode that accentuates the audiovisual aspects that make the experience more lifelike, convincing, and yes, “immersive”.
 Let’s take a closer look.

 GameMaestro brings multiple gaming features under a single umbrella.
 That includes three genre-centric modes, with first person shooters, role playing titles, and sports games taking to the fore.
 There’s also Detail Adjustment to fine-tune and enhance overall image fidelity, and Fast Mode for the lowest possible input lag and total latency.